 - Industry 4.0 Needs More Women

 In Malaysia we have seen the upward trend of the enrolment of female students in engineering studies.
 Female students graduating from engineering courses have risen from 3% in 1981 to 28% in 1991 and about 50% in 2010.
-The latest industry revolution avoids gender and racial discrimination allowing an increase the recruitment of women talent into most sectors.
+The latest industry revolution in particular IR4.0 avoids gender and racial discrimination allowing an increase the recruitment of women talent into most sectors.

 By their very nature, many of the current expected drivers of change have the potential to enable the narrowing of industry gender gaps.
 Household work could be further automated, relieving some of the current dual burden women faces and allowing women to put their skills to use in the formal economy. – The Industry Gender Gap, World Economic Forum 2016